adriennesolange/clpipe_readthedocs/docs/overview.rst

 *****************

-Brain Imaging Data Structure (BIDS) is a framework for organizing data that standardizes file organization and dataset description between different projects. clpipe uses `fMRIprep <https://fmriprep.readthedocs.io/en/stable/>` and other other applications that require input data to be in BIDS format.
-The first steps in the clpipe workflow are to convert the directories and configuration files for a given neuroimaging project to BIDS format.
-For more information on BIDS, you can browse the `BIDS workbook <https://bids-standard.github.io/bids-starter-kit/>`
+Brain Imaging Data Structure (BIDS) is a framework for organizing data that standardizes file organization and dataset description between different projects. clpipe uses `fMRIprep <https://fmriprep.readthedocs.io/en/stable/>`_ and other other applications that require input data to be in BIDS format.
+The `project_setup`, `convert2bids`, and `bids_validate` commands in the clpipe workflow are convience functions to standardize the directories and files for a given neuroimaging project to BIDS format.
+For more information on BIDS, you can browse the `BIDS workbook <https://bids-standard.github.io/bids-starter-kit/>`_.

 *****************
 The Command Line Interface